 7 WATER PROOFING TEST

-7.1 The waterproofing test is applied to wheeled or track-laying tractors to be used in the paddy field for pudding.
+7.1 The waterproofing test is applied to wheeled or track-laying tractors to be used in the paddy field for puddling.

 7.2 The primary purpose is to verify the waterproofing functions of the wheel axles, the brake assembly and the clutch assembly.